trentgill/STM32_Cube_F3/Projects/STM32303E_EVAL/Examples/TIM/TIM_InputCapture/readme.txt

   The minimum frequency value to measure is TIM1 counter clock / CCR MAX
                                               = 72 MHz / 65535

-  Due to TIM1_CC_IRQHandler processing time (arround 3.50us), the maximum frequency value to measure is arround 300kHz.
+  Due to TIM1_CC_IRQHandler processing time (around 3.50us), the maximum frequency value to measure is around 300kHz.

 @note Care must be taken when using HAL_Delay(), this function provides accurate delay (in milliseconds)
       based on variable incremented in SysTick ISR.
 This implies that if HAL_Delay() is called from